DEEPAK101020/newsletter/README.md

 ## Description

-This website is built using Node.js and Express nodemailer Html,CSS and JawaScript .
-It serves as [briefly describe the purpose of your website, such as a blog, e-commerce platform, portfolio site, etc.].
+This website is built using Node.js and Express nodemailer Html,CSS and JavaScript .
+It serves  as a mail-sending platform where user can enter valid email address and get mail.

 ## Features